January 06, 2021

 A building structure on a construction site may collapse for one of many reasons.
-As mentioned, implementing a fast-paced schedule on workers to finish the project quickly can cause a construction site collapse.
+As mentioned, implementing a fast-paced schedule for workers to finish the project quickly can cause a construction site to collapse.
 Other reasons may include the construction company deciding to use cheap materials, a faulty structural design, not supervising the workers, and not observing strict protocols on the project.

 This past October, a building collapse accident in Houston, Texas, made the headlines.
 A stairwell had collapsed on a construction site resulting in three workplace fatalities and one injured worker.
-This accident highlighted the unfortunate reality where a building structure may collapse during construction without giving notice.
+This accident highlighted the unfortunate reality that a building structure may collapse during construction without giving notice.

 You can read more about this news story by visiting the New York Times.

-Who’s can be held responsible if a construction site collapses?
+Who can be held responsible if a construction site collapses?

 - Construction company.